BestTimesToVisit.com Logo

 How easy is it to get around Georgetown?

 Georgetown is relatively compact, and walking is a great way to explore the city center.
 Taxis are readily available and affordable, but always agree on a fare beforehand.
-For longer distances or trips outside the city, consider using minibuses, known locally as 'buses,' which are a common and inexpensive mode of transportation.
+For longer distances or trips outside the city, minibuses ('minibusses') are a common and inexpensive mode of transportation, though they can be crowded.

 What safety precautions should I take while visiting Georgetown?

-What's the best way to experience the local cuisine in Georgetown?
+What's the best way to handle currency and payments in Georgetown?

 Ready to Plan Your Trip?